 Ignore the rules of composition at your peril.
+This bad photography habit is practiced all too often.
 If you want your photos to stand out, learn and use the Rule of Thirds, rather than place your focal point bang in the middle, like most folks do, (in blissful ignorance).
 Or, add dynamic by tilting your camera at an angle.
 Don’t forget to try different types of framing: portrait orientation versus landscape orientation.
 Or even a really wide panoramic crop.

 However, under a harsh, midday sun, shadows are short and therefore objects do not look three-dimensional, lacking form.
 Human subjects may squint into the sun, or blink.
 Worse, they may have an ugly ‘sun-dial’ effect under their noses!
 Better to pose people in the shade.